SpoonLabs/astor/README.md

 **Output**:

+Astor uses the standard output to print the solutions (i.e., the patches code), if any.

+Moreover, Astot saves the patched version of the program on disk.
 The Astor's output is located in folder "./outputMutation".
 You can change it through command line argument '-out'.
 Inside the folder "/src/" Astor stores the source code of the solutions that it found.

 Folder “default” contains the original program, without any modification.
 It's a sanity check, it’s the output of spoon without applying any processor over the spoon model of the application under repair.